jernotte/StudyGuide/Content/AI/StudyGuide.md

 1. How does positional encoding work in the Transformer model?
 **Expected Answer**: Positional encoding is used in the Transformer to account for the order of words in the input sequence.
 Each input embedding is added with a positional encoding vector, which follows a specific pattern learned by the model.
 This process provides information about the position of each word and the relative distances between words in the sequence​​.

+1. What could the equations look like for the whole encoder?
+**Expected Answer**: $$\text{Z}(x) = \text{LayerNorm}(x + \text{Attention}(x))$$$$\text{FFN}(x) = \text{ReLU}(xW_1 + b_1)W_2 + b_2$$$$\text{Encoder}(x) = \text{LayerNorm}(Z(x) + \text{FFN}(Z(x) + x))$$

+1. Explain this formula and what it is for: $\text{Z}(x) = \text{LayerNorm}(x + \text{Attention}(x))$
+**Expected Answer**: This equation is the multi-headed attention sub-layer of the encoder that gets normalized before it is passed to the FFN sub-layer

+1. Explain this formula and what it is for: $\text{FFN}(x) = \text{ReLU}(xW_1 + b_1)W_2 + b_2$
+**Expected Answer**: This equation is the FFN sub-layer of the encoder that allows the model to learn non-linear functions.

+1. Explain this formula and what it is for: $\text{Encoder}(x) = \text{LayerNorm}(Z(x) + \text{FFN}(Z(x) + x))$
+**Expected Answer**: This equation is the entire representation of the Encoder.

 1. What role do residual connections and layer normalization play in the Transformer model?
 **Expected Answer**: In the Transformer model, each sub-layer (both self-attention and feed-forward neural network) in the encoders and decoders includes a residual connection around it, followed by layer normalization.
 Residual connections help in mitigating the vanishing gradient problem, and layer normalization ensures that the data in each layer has a consistent distribution, which aids in stable and efficient training​​.

+1. What are residual connections?
+**Expected Answer**: Residual connections are simply adding the input of the layer to it output.
+For example, we add the initial embedding to the output of the attention.
+Residual connections mitigate the vanishing gradient problem.
+The intuition is that if the gradient is too small, we can just add the input to the output and the gradient will be larger.
+The math is very simple: $$\text{Residual}(x) = x + \text{Layer}(x)$$

+1. What is the Vanishing Gradient Problem?
+**Expected Answer**: In deep networks, especially those with many layers, gradients can become increasingly small as they are propagated back through the network during training.
+This happens due to the multiplication of gradients through many layers.
+As a result, the weights in the earlier layers of the network get very tiny updates, making the training process extremely slow or causing it to stall completely.
+Essentially, the network stops learning because the signal (gradient) that it needs to learn is too weak by the time it reaches the deeper layers.

+1. What is the Exploding Gradient Problem:?
+**Expected Answer**: In deep networks, especially those with many layers, gradients can also grow exponentially large in deep networks, especially if the weights are large or the activation functions allow for large derivatives.
+This can lead to very large updates to the network's weights, causing the model to become unstable and the training process to diverge.

+1. What is layer normalization?
+**Expected Answer**: Layer normalization is a technique to normalize the inputs of a layer.
+It normalizes across the embedding dimension.
+The intuition is that we want to normalize the inputs of a layer so that they have a mean of 0 and a standard deviation of 1.
+This helps with the gradient flow.

+1. What is the formula of layer normalization and explain it?
+**Expected Answer**: $$\text{LayerNorm}(x) = \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} \times \gamma + \beta$$

+   * $\mu$ is the mean of the embedding
+   * $\sigma$ is the standard deviation of the embedding
+   * $\epsilon$ is a small number to avoid division by zero.
+In case the standard deviation is 0
+   * $\gamma$ and $\beta$ are learned parameters that control scaling and shifting steps

+   Layer normalization normalizes across the embedding dimension - that means that each embedding will not be affected by other samples in the batch.
+The intuition is that we want to normalize the inputs of a layer so that they have a mean of 0 and a standard deviation of 1

+1. In layer normalization what is the purpose of $\gamma$ and $\beta$?
+**Expected Answer**: The addition of γ and β to layer normalization allows the neural network to retain flexibility and expressiveness, ensuring that the normalization process does not overly constrain the data representation.
+   We don’t want to lose the representational power of the layer.
+If we just normalize the inputs, we might lose some information.
+While this can help stabilize and speed up training, there's a potential issue: it could reduce the network's ability to represent complex functions.
+By adding the learnable parameters, we can learn to scale and shift the normalized values.
+In other words, the process of normalization could strip away certain characteristics of the data that the network could have learned from.

+   To mitigate this, layer normalization introduces two learnable parameters, gamma (γ) and beta (β), for each feature.
+These parameters provide the network with the ability to undo or alter the normalization effect if that's beneficial for learning the task at hand.

+   1. Gamma (γ): This parameter scales the normalized data.
+If the network learns that the normalization scaled down some useful feature too much, gamma can scale it back up.

+   2. Beta (β): This parameter shifts the normalized data.
+If the network finds that the normalization shifted a feature in a way that's not beneficial, beta can shift it back.
 1. What is the formula for the feed-forward function (FFN) and describe the three different components of it and why they are important?
 **Expected Answer**: Feed-Forward function is a simple network with two linear transformations and a ReLU activation in between. $$\text{FFN}(x) = \text{ReLU}(xW_1 + b_1)W_2 + b_2$$